-Short term/temporary placements
+Short term and temporary placements

-Long term/permanent placements
+Long term and permanent placements

 Foster carers provide children and young people with a family throughout their childhood and support them into adulthood.

-Short break/respite placements
+Short break and respite placements

 Foster carers offer children a series of short breaks.
-They give respite to other foster carers who normally care for the child, or to the child’s birth family.
+They give respite to other foster carers who normally care for the child or to the child's birth family.

 Foster carers offer children immediate placements outside normal office hours.
 Children usually stay in these emergency placements for only a few days until a more permanent alternative is found.